 Liquidity risk means the risk that the Group may encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Group's management approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation.
 Liquidity risk is assessed in conjunction with the Group's budgeted cash flows and by managing a proper current liabilities structure.
-In addition, in February 2021 Huuuge Inc, has launched its initial public offering, with final listing date on the Warsaw Stock Exchange was February 19, 2021.
-Net proceeds from the issuance of the newly issued shares amounted to USD 101 million after deduction of costs and expenses associated with the offering, and after execution of the stabilization process described in Note 15 Share capital.
-Unexpected business circumstances that may lead to deteriorating liquidity position are balanced with the demand for the Company's debt.
 The method of measuring the liquidity risk consists of the analysis of the cover of current liabilities with available cash resources.

-There are no bank loan balances and bank loan agreements in force as at December 31, 2021, December 31, 2020 and as at date of approval these consolidated financial statements for issue, thus also interest rate risk is remote from the Group's perspective.
+There are no bank loan balances and bank loan agreements in force as at December 31, 2022, December 31, 2021 and as at date of approval these consolidated financial statements for issue, thus also interest rate risk is remote from the Group's perspective.
 Moreover, it is not expected that the cash flows included in the maturity analysis could occur significantly earlier, or at significantly different amounts.